 Before taking amikacin, tell your doctor or pharmacist if you are allergic to it or other aminoglycoside antibiotics (such as gentamicin or tobramycin) or any other allergies.

 Amikacin can cause live bacterial vaccines (such as the typhoid vaccine) not to work as well.

 It is advisable not to get vaccinated while using this medication unless your doctor tells you to.

 Older adults may be more sensitive to the effects of this medication, especially those related to kidney damage.

 Tell your doctor if you plan to become pregnant or if you are pregnant.

 The FDA classifies medications according to safety for use during pregnancy.

-Five categories, A, B, C, D and X, are used to classify possible risks to the fetus when a medication is taken during pregnancy.
+Five categories, A, B, C, D, and X, classify possible risks to the fetus when a medication is taken during pregnancy.

-Amicacin belongs to category D. It has been shown that the use of amikacin in pregnant women causes some babies to be born with problems.
+Amikacin belongs to category D. It has been shown that amikacin in pregnant women causes some babies to be born with problems.